30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Cancer patients, caregivers and health care providers

-The Medicine Assistance Tool is a search engine created by the Pharmaceutical Research and Manufacturers of America, or PhRMA.
-MAT can be used by patients, caregivers and health care providers to find information and assistance resources from biopharmaceutical programs.
+The Medicine Assistance Tool is a search engine the Pharmaceutical Research and Manufacturers of America created.
+People with lung cancer, caregivers and health care providers can use MAT to find information and assistance resources from biopharmaceutical programs.
 Some of these programs involve a cost-sharing feature to help diminish out-of-pocket expenses.
-This can be a great option for low-income families since each search is personalized.
+This can be a great option since each search is personalized.

 Cancer Type: Any